PacRT/WebSite/README.md

 **$ . /etc/bash_completion**

 # 3. Run hugo and launch website
-Get website files from https://github.com/PacRT/WebSite You have to be in the directory to run hugo command.
+Get website files from https://github.com/PacRT/WebSite

+You have to be in the directory to run hugo command.
-## Run hugo and launch the webiste locally

 The following command will create direcrtory called **public** and install all the files required for the site from the source.
 You can test running locally.

 **$ hugo**

-if you are re-running; it is always good idea to remove public diectory **$ rm -rf public**
+if you are re-running; it is always good idea to remove public diectory

+**$ rm -rf public**

 Use sudo with the above command if you do have privilges.

-Luanch your browser and type the following link and browse the site: http://localhost:1313
+Luanch your browser and type the following link and browse the site:

+http://localhost:1313

 The above command will create